 Diminishability of private goods

 Markets are more likely to form when wants and needs are best satisfied by the production of private goods.
 Private goods have some important characteristics, the first being that as more of a product is consumed fewer are available for others.
 For example, the purchase of a laptop computer by one consumer means there is one less available for other consumers.
 This is referred to as the principle of diminishability.
-Eventually, stocks will diminish to zero and as this happens, price will be driven up.
+Over time stocks will diminish and as this happens, price will be driven up.
 Higher prices create an incentive for the producer to increase production.

-In addition, free markets will only form when consumers are forced to compete with obtain the benefit of the the good or service.
-For example, to be guaranteed a good seat at a restaurant, or at a music venue, consumers need to book in advance, or get there early – there is clearly a need to be competitive to secure the benefit of the good.
-This is called the principle of rivalry, and is clearly closely related to the principle of diminishability.
+In addition, free markets are only likely to form when consumers are forced to compete with each other to obtain the benefit of the product.
+For example, to be guaranteed a good seat at a restaurant, or at a music venue, consumers need to book in advance, or get there early – there is clearly a need to be competitive to secure the benefit of the good or service.
+This is called the principle of rivalry, and is closely related to the principle of diminishability.
 Indeed, many consider it to be just another way to explain the need for consumers to compete when stocks diminish.

 Ability to charge

-When the conditions of diminishability, rivalry, excudability and rejectability are present it is possible for a market to form and for the seller to charge the buyer a price and for the buyer to accept or reject that price.
+When the conditions of diminishability, rivalry, excludability, rejectability and a positive marginal cost are present it is possible for a market to form because the seller can charge for the product and the buyer can accept or reject that price.
 It is also possible for the buyer to make a bid for a good or service, and for it to be accepted or rejected by the seller.
 The ability to charge at the point of consumption is central to market formation.

 No information failure

 For markets to work effectively there can be no significant information failure affecting the decisions of consumers and producers.
 Information failure arises when decisions are taken on the basis of limited or inaccurate information.
 It is assumed that markets work best when there is no information failure and consumers know precisely what the effect of a transaction is – in other words they are able to estimate accurately the net benefit they are likely to derive.
 Net benefit is the private benefit to a consumer in terms of satisfaction, or utility, less the private cost associated with buying the product.
-It equates to the concept of consumer surplus.
+It equates to the concept of consumer surplus, which is considered later.

 No time lags

-For markets to form and work effectively there will be no significant time lags between the purchase of the private product and the net benefit derived by the consumer.
+For markets to form and work effectively there will be no significant time lags between the purchase of a product and the net benefit derived by the consumer.
 For example, if a consumer buys a newspaper with their morning coffee they can read it immediately.
-Who would bother to purchase a newspaper if they could not read it for several days?
+Would anyone bother to purchase a newspaper if they could not read it for several days?
 Of course, where mail order or online deliveries are concerned, a short time lag is acceptable.

-Markets are also said to be efficient when there are no effects on parties not involved in the market transaction.
+Markets are also said to be efficient when there are no significant effects on parties not directly involved in the market transaction.
 This means that during the production of the good, and during its consumption and disposal after use, there is no positive or negative impact on other citizens.
 A positive impact is called a positive externality or external benefit, and a negative impact is called a negative externality or external cost.
 For example, a positive externality associated with a cafe would be the benefit to a nearby newsagent of customers purchasing their newspaper to read with their morning coffee.
-An example of a negative externality is the litter created outside the cafe when consumers throw away their used coffee cups into the street.
+An example of a negative externality is the litter created outside the cafe when customers throw away their used coffee cups into the street.
 When such externalities exist, free markets may not work efficiently.

 Incentives for entrepreneurs